Discover Peru

 Birds in Dry Forest of Tumbes (Photos © Jorge Mazzotti)

 The dry forest of Tumbes is an ecoregion that is home to the largest dry forest remnant in western South America and also has a high level of species endemism.
 The vegetation of this area plays an important role in controlling the northward advance of the Sechura Desert; therefore, conservation of this ecoregion's vegetation is part of the worldwide effort against desertification.
 There is a significant degree of endemism, primarily among species of flora and birds, with the latter group being richest in species (14 orders of birds).
-This pictures was taken in Quebrada Bocapan, Zorritos (Feb 08).
+These pictures were taken in Quebrada Bocapan, Zorritos (Feb 08).

 Black Vulture